oroinc/OroHealthCheckBundle/README.md

     FAIL Check if WebSocket server is available: Not available FAIL Check if Maintenance Mode is running and not expired: Expired OK Check if "/var/www/var/cache/prod" is writable: The path is a writable directory.
-    OK Check if "/var/www/var/attachment" is writable: The path is a writable directory.
     OK Check if "/var/www/var/logs" is writable: The path is a writable directory.
-    OK Check if "/var/www/var/import_export" is writable: The path is a writable directory.
+    OK Check if "/var/www/var/data" is writable: The path is a writable directory.
     OK Check if "/var/www/public/media" is writable: The path is a writable directory.
-    OK Check if "/var/www/public/uploads" is writable: The path is a writable directory.
     OK Check if Redis cache is available
     OK Check if Redis doctrine cache is available
     OK Check if Redis session storage is available